MoralisWeb3/streams-beta/README.md

 import { EvmChain } from "@moralisweb3/evm-utils";

 const options = {
-  chains: [EvmChain.ETHEREUM.hex], // list of blockchains to monitor
+  chains: [EvmChain.ETHEREUM], // list of blockchains to monitor
   description: "monitor one NFT from Collection", // your description
   tag: "mySpecialNft", // give it a tag
   topic0: ["Transfer(address,address,uint256)"], // the event you want to monitor